SAP/business-document-processing/doc_inf_ext_exercises/README.md

 ## Summary

-You've now completed the Exercise and learned
+You have now completed the exercises and learned:
-- How to consume Document Information Extraction Service using Rest API.
+- How to consume Document Information Extraction Service using Rest API
-- How to visualize and validated extraction results using the UI Application.
+- How to visualize and validated extraction results using the UI Application

 Useful Links
 - [Tutorials](https://developers.sap.com/tutorial-navigator.html?tag=products:technology-platform/sap-ai-business-services/document-information-extraction) for Document Information Extraction